 Surprisingly, I don't even think about zombies that often...

+My big thing with zombie movies is that I think society would be better at handling the situation than movies give them credit.
+There are some glaringly obvious moments of suspension of disbelief that reign the zombie movie genre.
+1: Don't Get Bit 2: An epidemic, to be sure.
+But really, how long would it take for the world to be completely overrun?
 This is why I like the movie 28 Days Later.
 The disease doesn’t depend solely on people getting bitten/killed.
 It spreads more like hepatitis.
 If people with hepatitis were uber-violent, a lot more people would have it.
 It also shows that it took (a few less than) 28 days for things to get really bad.
 It didn’t bother trying to convince us that the world was destroyed in a matter of hours by tottering corpses.
 On the contrary, these guys are wicked fast.
 And it still took them a while.
-It also only happens in England, a nicely secluded (albeit large) island.
-Australia would have also been acceptable.
-The only downside is that the monsters in 28 Days Later are not zombies.
-They’re just hysterically angry people with poor communication skills.
+It also only happens in 3.
+Would it be that hard to hide from a zombie?
+4. Why don’t zombies attack each other?

 Comments on "Surprisingly, I don't even think about zombies that often..."